getify/foi-lang/formalization-work/Foi-Specification.md

 #### §2.1.1 `def` Placement: Top Of Scope

 `def` statements must appear at the top of their scope.
-Specifically: within any scope (module, function body, or block), `def` statements must precede all other statements except other definitional forms (`defn`, `deft`) which may interleave freely with `def` at the top.
+Specifically: within any scope (module, function body, or block), `def` statements must precede all other statements except other definitional forms (`defn`, `deft`, and -- at top-level module scope only -- `export`) which may interleave freely with `def` at the top.

 This contiguous top-of-scope run of definitional statements is the scope's **`def` section**. §2.2's `Lazy@` resolution operates within this region; references to "the section" throughout §2.2 refer to it.